Badprogrammer123/Stack-Simulator-With-Array/README.md

-Trying to learn about how stack works by making a simple stack simulator.
+A little simple simualtor with array for me to understand how stack theoretically work.